mayshukla/harmonizer/README.md

 My goal is to create something similar to Antares Harmony Engine or the ["Messina" device that Bon Iver uses to create vocal harmonies](https://youtu.be/CaYgMdq6NDg).

+## How It Works

+- The pitch of the input signal is estimated using the pitch detection module from the aubio library.
+- Target pitches are identified based on which midi notes are active.
+- For each target pitch:
+  - The input signal is duplicated and shifted to the target frequency.
+  - Pitch shifting is done using the phase vocoder implementation from the aubio library.
+- The pitch-shifted signals are summed together and written to the output buffer

 ## TODO
 - fix polyphony bug
 - improve pitch detection (lpf input signal?)